CS-SI/Orekit/src/site/markdown/architecture/estimation.md

 generic events handling mechanism and the orbit determination framework.
-At each measurement date, it gets the state and Jacobians from the propagator side, it calls the measurement methods to get the residuals and the partial derivatives on the measurements side, and it fetches the least squares estimator with the combined values, to be provided back to the Apache Commons Math algorithm, thus closing the loop.
+At each measurement date, it gets the state and Jacobians from the propagator side, it calls the measurement methods to get the residuals and the partial derivatives on the measurements side, and it fetches the least squares estimator with the combined values, to be provided back to the Hipparchus algorithm, thus closing the loop.

 The orbital state is always estimated.
 Users can also estimate some propagator  and measurements parameters.
 These parameters are modeled using the `Parameter` class, which is essentially  a key-value pair with multi-dimensional values.
 The